climatepolicyradar/website/src/routes/jobs/product-designer.md

 * Use your user experience, interaction design, visual design and information architecture skills to help us create great products
 * Conduct discovery research and usability testing
 * Help create a best-in-class product & brand
-* Occasionally deliver other ad hoc design tasks when required (eg. designing a flyer for us to use at UN climate conferences)
+* Occasionally deliver other ad hoc design tasks when required (e.g. designing a flyer for us to use at UN climate conferences)

 ## Who you are

 We’re looking for someone who:

-* Wants to join a startup, take responsibility for the fate of the company, and move fast.
+* Wants to join a startup, take responsibility for the fate of the company, and move fast
 * Is comfortable with wearing many hats and juggling competing priorities
 * Has created excellent products that users love, particularly products that tame complexity with the right balance of simplicity and power
 * Is user-obsessed and excited to spend time with users